Chasing Truth: Chapter 9

 “Actually, yeah.
 Are you going to be a brat about him forever?”

-“He’s a good guy, Todd.
+“He’s a good guy, Keon.
 Really.
 He hasn’t even tried to kiss me, let alone make any type of move.
 You can relax.”

 Tyler was the perfect gentleman.
-He never pushed or went beyond holding her hand or a playful wrestle.
+He never pushed or went beyond holding her hand , a hug, or a playful wrestle.
 She hadn’t dated since her freshman year of college and hadn’t missed it.
-She didn’t want to get into another relationship but with Tyler she found herself not only willing to, but also wanting to.
+She didn’t want to get into another relationship, but with Tyler she found herself not only willing to, but also wanting to.

-Every outing with him was fun but it was more than that.
-He made her feel like a queen.
+Every outing with him was fun.
+It was more than that though.
+He made her feel cherished.
 He was always caring and considerate.
 He was an amazing listener and whenever she brought something to him he knew when to help her work through it and when to just let her vent.
-He was honest, some might even say to a fault but she liked that about him.
+He was honest, some might even say to a fault, but she liked that about him.
 He never left her wondering what he was thinking.
 A smile curved her lips.

 She glanced at her watch again.

 “I just don’t like the vibe I get from him.”
-Todd passed her two tanks before grabbing two of his own.
+Keon passed her two tanks before grabbing two of his own.
+“He’s a stranger.”

 “Just be careful, alright?
 We don’t know a ton about him.”